ltb-project/self-service-password/docs/config_general.rst

 See `FriendlyCaptcha documentation <https://docs.friendlycaptcha.com/>`_ for more information

-You can also integrate any other Captcha module by developping the corresponding plugin. (see :doc:`developpers` )
+You can also integrate any other Captcha module by developing the corresponding plugin. (see :doc:`developers` )

 .. _config_cache: